rhaldkhein/jservice/README.md

 #### Manual Resolution

-Does NOT require to configure which dependencies to resolve automatically into the function or class, but instead, only a provider is injected that can resolve multiple services.
-It's like manual resolution, but gives quicker and flexible dependency injection.
+Does NOT require to configure which dependencies to resolve automatically into the function or class, but instead, only a single provider that can resolve services is injected.
+It's like manual resolution, but gives quicker coding and flexible dependency injection.

 #### Dependency Scoping